fxbox/foxbox/components/thinkerbell/README.md

 The camera is a weird case, since property `image` can typically weigh several Mb.

 ### Output devices

-TBD
+* `communication channel with user` with capability `send image`

 ### Values
 * The `image` is most likely a blob (binary data + mime type).
 The rules engine doesn't know what to do with it.
 * Regardless of how many times we access the value `image` of `camera` during the evaluation of the trigger, this value is cached.
-This allows us to actually manipulate `image` of `camera` in an expression, as if it were synchronous.

-### Operator
-* `is available`
+* Behind-the-scenes, requesting the `image` of `camera` is async.
+The interpreter hides this from the user.

 ## Smart Device detector